TL;DR

-Manually translating scripts, hiring actors, and syncing audio is costly and time-consuming.
-Modern AI lip sync apps and AI dubbing software now make it possible to do this automatically, accurately, and in dozens of languages — at a fraction of the cost.
+Manually translating scripts, hiring actors, and syncing audio the old-fashioned way takes forever and costs a fortune.
+Modern AI lip-sync apps and dubbing software now handle all of that automatically, in dozens of languages, for a fraction of the price.

 Rask AI